TL;DR

 - Customization.
 System prompts, custom model presets, RAG pipelines, tool integrations – you control the entire stack.

 The tradeoff is that local models are not as capable as frontier models like Claude Opus or GPT-5.
 But the gap has narrowed dramatically.
-A 32B parameter model running locally in 2026 matches or exceeds what GPT-4 could do in 2024.
+A well-chosen 26B MoE model running locally in 2026 matches or exceeds what GPT-4 could do in 2024.
 For most day-to-day tasks – coding assistance, writing drafts, summarization, brainstorming – local models are more than good enough.

 What You Need